-AHA and BHA face washes are the hot topic of 2022, particularly when it comes to treating acne and reducing signs of ageing.
-Whilst we have written extensively on how the root cause of acne is hormonal and how the only way to treat and get long-lasting results is from within, AHA and BHA can help the surface effects of acne - reducing acne and leaving you with bright glowing skin.
+AHA and BHA face washes are the hot topic of 2022, particularly when it comes to treating acne causes and reducing signs of ageing.
+Whilst we have written extensively on how the root cause of acne being hormonal, and how the only way to treat and get long-lasting results is from within, AHA and BHA can help the surface effects of acne - reducing acne and leaving you with bright glowing skin.
 Here’s what science tells us:

 What is AHA?

-AHA stands for alpha-hydroxy acid, it’s a skin exfoliant and is made from a group of acids usually derived from plant products and sometimes animal products (POREFAVOR is vegan, but some others are not).
+AHA stands for alpha-hydroxy acid, it’s a skin exfoliant and is made from a group of acids usually derived from plant products and sometimes animal products (POREFAVORs face wash is vegan, but some others are not).
 AHA is a chemical exfoliant rather than a physical exfoliant (like a gritty face scrub).
 The most popular AHAs are glycolic acid, lactic acid, mandelic acid, malic acid, and tartaric acid.

 Is AHA face wash vegan?